hawtio/hawtio/doc/GetStarted.md

     org.ops4j.pax.url.mvn.proxySupport=true

+You may also want **org.ops4j.pax.url.mvn.settings** to point to your Maven settings.xml file. **NOTE** use / in the path, not \.

+    org.ops4j.pax.url.mvn.settings=C:/Program Files/MyStuff/apache-maven-3.0.5/conf/settings.xml

 Fuse / Karaf / ServiceMix will then use your [maven HTTP proxy settings](http://maven.apache.org/guides/mini/guide-proxies.html) from your **~/.m2/settings.xml** to connect to the maven repositories listed in **etc/org.ops4j.pax.url.mvn.cfg** to download artifacts.

 If you're still struggling getting your HTTP proxy to work with Fuse, try jump on the [Fuse Form and ask for more help](https://community.jboss.org/en/jbossfuse).